mesolitica/malaya/xlnet/README.md

 ## Feedbacks

-1. we will add comparison for abstractive summarization using ROUGE-2, but this may take sometime, because its a seq2seq model, encoder is BERT, decoder is pointer generator.
+1. we will add comparison for abstractive summarization using ROUGE-2, but this may take sometime, because its a seq2seq model, encoder is XLNET, decoder is pointer generator.

 2. Feel free to suggest me to add more any kind of finetune, like, QA, Neural Machine Translation and etc.